Post

 🌍 The World Noticed

-Japanese composer and pianist Ryuichi Sakamoto praised My Mister on his radio program and said he watched it twice all the way through.
-French actor and playwright Sébastien Roche called it “an astonishingly complex story with unforgettable characters.”
-Brazilian author Paulo Coelho mentioned it publicly.
-LE SSERAFIM’s Miyawaki Sakura said it was her favorite drama — and that it made her rethink her view of life.
+Japanese composer and pianist Ryuichi Sakamoto praised My Mister on his radio program Radio Sakamoto in January 2021 — introducing the OST track Grown-up by Sondia and saying he had watched the drama twice all the way through.
+Brazilian author Paulo Coelho called it “a work that perfectly depicts human psychology” and praised the script, direction, and cast.
+French actor Sébastien Roche wrote on Twitter that it was “an astonishingly complex story with unforgettable characters.”
+LE SSERAFIM’s Miyawaki Sakura said on her radio program that it was her favorite drama and that it made her rethink her view of life.

 All of them watched it in subtitles.
 In a language they do not speak.